These are the final 4 words of the Lord’s Prayer (Mt. 6: 9-13) – but what do they mean?

 We are fond of saying, “Everyone dies;” and from the point of view of an objective observer (i.e. anyone still living) that is true.
 Yet from the subjective point of view of the person dying, it is never true: no has ever experienced her own death.

 The poet and theologian, John Donne (c.
-1600) had it right, “Death, be not proud, though some have called thee might and dreadful, for thou art not so…nor canst thou kill me.”
-Not the ‘subjective’ me anyway.
+1600), had it right, “Death, be not proud, though some have called thee mighty and dreadful, for thou art not so…nor canst thou kill me.”
+Not the ‘subjective me’ anyway.

 Wittgenstein and Donne agree that there is no subjective experience of death; but after that their views diverge.
 Donne puts his faith in God and the promise of eternal life: “One short sleep past, we wake eternally and death shall be no more; death, thou shalt die.”

-Ok, let’s stop this nonsense now!
-Someday there will be no Planet Earth and, if that’s not good enough for you, someday there will be no Universe, period (Big Freeze or Big Crunch).
+It gets worse, much worse.
+Someday there will be no Planet Earth to house those artifacts and, if that’s not good enough for you, someday there will be no Universe, period (Big Freeze or Big Crunch).
 So the notion of any form of permanence in a temporal universe is an illusion.
+Remember: time = entropy.
+The end of time and the state of maximal entropy are one and the same thing: the end of all order, the end of all being.

 So back to our earlier question: what is death?
-Death is time; and what is time?
-Time is the great cosmological and ontological eraser.
+Death is entropy; therefore death is time, the great cosmological and ontological eraser, “the destroyer of worlds”.
 It simply makes everything that ever was to have never been.
-It is the ultimate ‘time traveler’ of science fiction fame, going back in time to kill his grandfather so that he himself will never be born.
+It is the ultimate ‘time traveler’ of science fiction fame, going back ‘in time’ (to the beginning of time actually) to kill his great-grandfather so that he himself will never be born.

 If death were real, every fitful attempt at cosmogenesis would be still born.
 The fact that there is a cosmos at all proves that death is unreal.
-If there was a universe that included death, there would simply be no universe.
+If there was a universe that included death, there would simply be no universe at all.

 C. S. Lewis: “Created from nothing, creation rests upon nothing; it depends totally for its existence upon the will of God alone, by which it was called into being.
 Yet rather than allowing it to relapse into nothingness, God acts to ensure its stability: ‘…and thus not suffer what would otherwise have happened, I mean a relapse into non-existence…”

 So if being per se is good (Augustine) and death (aka time) annihilates being, then maybe there is a species of absolute evil after all; its name is Death.
-Let’s be clear: understood this way, death (evil) is no longer merely the absence of life (being, good) but the annihilation of being (good).
+But let’s be clear: understood this way, death (absolute evil) is not an entity or an event; that is impossible.
+It is no longer merely the absence of life (being, good) either; now it is an act, i.e. the annihilation of being (good).
 Death becomes a verb.
 As a noun, evil merely denotes an absence of good; but as a verb…

 Of course, as Christians we do not believe that this is possible.
 It’s not possible because God is Being, God is Good, and God is not subject to annihilation.
 But without God, it not only could happen, it would happen…and it would have already happened!
 Does that fill in the blanks for you, Ludwig?